andy-hanson/noze/doc/language.md

 ```

 Only `summon` functions can call `summon` functions.
 (Meaning, `main` will have to be summon for your program to do anything.)
-However, a `summon` function can return an interface, and normal functinos can perform I/O through that interface.
+However, a `summon` function can return an interface, and normal functions can perform I/O through that interface.

 #### unsafe / trusted

 `unsafe` functions are used to implement the runtime.
 These can do things like pointer arithmetic or allocating uninitialized memory.
 Only `unsafe` or `trusted` functions can call unsafe functions.
 Any function can call a `trusted` function.

+A safe function should never be able to access memory that was not validly passed in, mutate immutable values, perform I/O without `summon`, fail with a hard assertion failure (catchable exceptions are OK) or other bad stuff.

+The runtime has some additional safety properties, such that all `fut`s must be resolved eventually, and so should hide its implementation details or make them `unsafe`.
+For example, `new-unresolved-fut` is `unsafe` since the user might forget to resolve it, but `then` is safe since the new `fut` will always be resolved if the previous one was.

+This is so regardless of any input passed in.
+So for example, `at`, which accesses an element of an array, must check that the index is valid and throw an exception.
+All operations on `ptr` are unsafe.
+Theoretically we could make just dereferencing unsafe, or just pointer arithmetic unsafe, but it's simpler to just make it all unsafe.

 #### noctx